-We pay our respects to all Traditional Owners and to Elders past, present and emerging.
+We pay our respects to all traditional owners and to elders past and present.

-We pay our respects to all Traditional Owners and to Elders past, present and emerging.
+We pay our respects to all traditional owners and to elders past and present.

-Owning property in Queensland is desirable and owning in a community title property (strata property) is becoming a popular option.
-This is mainly because you own your property (lot) outright and have shared access to expensive 'toys' like a swimming pool, spa, boat jetty and/or mooring, gymnasiums, recreation rooms, BBQ areas, car wash points and secure parking.
+Owning property in Queensland is desirable and owning in a community title scheme (strata property) is becoming a popular option.
+This is mainly because you own your property (lot) outright and have shared access to desirable assets like a swimming pool, spa, boat jetty and/or mooring, gymnasiums, recreation rooms, BBQ areas, car wash points and secure parking.
 It's like having the best of both worlds.

 However, it is this 'shared ownership' aspect that can negatively impact on your joy of living in and owning your property.
-The management of the common areas is undertaken by a committee selected by the owners, known as the body corporate.
-The body corporate committee makes decisions, rules and sets the levy that owners are required to contribute towards the common areas.
-The committee often contracts with a professional body corporate management supplier to help the committee comply with the many applicable laws, run the body corporate and manage the finances.
-Unfortunately, this doesn't always go as well as it should.
-Charges of excessive levies, petty politics, lack of corporate governance, secrecy, incompetence, unprofessional behaviour, favouritism, bad service, and poor communication are often heard.
+The management of the common areas is undertaken by a committee selected by the owners (the body corporate).
+The body corporate committee makes decisions, by-laws and sets the levy that owners are required to contribute towards the common areas.
+The committee often contracts with a professional body corporate manager to help the committee comply with the many applicable laws, run the body corporate and manage the finances.
+Sometimes, this doesn't go as well as the committee would like.
+Charges of excessive levies, petty politics, lack of corporate governance, secrecy, incompetence, unprofessional behaviour, favouritism, bad service, and poor communication are common.

-And it really doesn't have to be like that.
+And it doesn't have to be like that.

 However, it is this 'shared ownership' aspect that can negatively impact on your joy of living in and owning your property.
-The management of the common areas is undertaken by a committee selected by the owners, known as the body corporate.
-The body corporate committee makes decisions, rules and sets the levy that owners are required to contribute towards the common areas.
-The committee often contracts with a professional body corporate management supplier to help the committee comply with the many applicable laws, run the body corporate and manage the finances.
-Unfortunately, this doesn't always go as well as it should.
-Charges of excessive levies, petty politics, lack of corporate governance, secrecy, incompetence, unprofessional behaviour, favouritism, bad service, and poor communication are often heard.
+The management of the common areas is undertaken by a committee selected by the owners (the body corporate).
+The body corporate committee makes decisions, by-laws and sets the levy that owners are required to contribute towards the common areas.
+The committee often contracts with a professional body corporate manager to help the committee comply with the many applicable laws, run the body corporate and manage the finances.
+Sometimes, this doesn't go as well as the committee would like.
+Charges of excessive levies, petty politics, lack of corporate governance, secrecy, incompetence, unprofessional behaviour, favouritism, bad service, and poor communication are common.

-And it really doesn't have to be like that.
+And it doesn't have to be like that.

 Upgrading your body corporate management supplier may be easier than you think.